solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 The operations team would also like a long term plan to take advantage of the new advancements in SQL Server while still getting the most out of their Azure investment by minimizing the administrative overhead.

 Contoso Ltd has a Microsoft SQL Server 2008 R2 Standard Edition data warehouse.

 They had a significant outage last year because one of their audit tables ran out of space.
 They had to wait many hours to resolve the issue while their IT department scrambled to make space on an already overloaded Storage Area Network (SAN).
 They would like a full briefing on how to monitor that situation, so it doesn't happen again, and possible remedies if it does happen again.
 They would also like high availability to be built into the project plan and are wondering what additional fees that would incur.

-Kathleen Sloan, the CTO of Contoso Ltd, is looking to decrease their software license fees, take advantage of a modern data warehouse, and provide a strong vision of availability for the future that will handle their momentous growth.
+Casey Jensen, is looking to decrease their software license fees, take advantage of a modern data warehouse, and provide a strong vision of availability for the future that will handle their momentous growth.
 She is also exploring the cloud and is wondering if she can make a direct migration to a cloud database or if she must stay on-premises because of her requirements.
 She has seen SQL Server make tremendous gains in features over the last several versions, particularly in business intelligence.
 Her data warehouse has slowed down as the data has increased.
 On one hand, this is because the data warehouse SQL Server has gotten very popular, but it's still a negative in her mind.
 She's concerned about the upgrade path because of all the dependencies on the data warehouse in her organization.

 She is considering the public cloud to increase their agility and give them a competitive advantage, but as a heavily regulated financial services company, they are very concerned about security, compliance, and privacy.

-The head of IT constantly fails an audit where he is asked if their data warehouse encrypts data at rest.
-He realizes he needs to upgrade to Azure SQL Database or SQL Server Enterprise Edition and would like to include an upgrade in the POC.
+David Furlong, the CISO of Contoso Ltd, has said that they constantly fail audits when asked if their data warehouse encrypts data at rest.
+He realizes they need to upgrade to Azure SQL Database or SQL Server Enterprise Edition and would like to include an upgrade in the POC.

 Before Contoso Ltd invests in this project, they want a proof of concept that encompasses these touch points and proves that it can be successful.